Machine Learning of Nonlinear Waves: Data-Driven Methods for Computer-Assisted Discovery of Equations, Symmetries, Conservation Laws, and Integrability: Introduction

-When boundary or initial input data are not fixed during training, operator learning techniques such as deep operator networks (DeepONets) and Fourier neural operators (FNOs) replace the use of PINNs~\cite{lu2021learning, kovachki2023neural}.
+When boundary or initial input data are not fixed during training, operator learning techniques such as deep operator networks (DeepONets) and Fourier neural operators (FNOs) replace the use of PINNs~\cite{lu2021learning}.
 PINNs are trained to learn functions that simultaneously satisfy the PDE operator as well as specified boundary/initial data.
-On the other hand, operator learning is the numerical construction of a mapping between a class of boundary/initial data and solutions in infinite-dimensional spaces~\cite{kovachki2023neural}.
+On the other hand, operator learning is the numerical construction of a mapping between a class of boundary/initial data and solutions in infinite-dimensional spaces~\cite{Kovachki2021Survey}.
 Neural operators have recently demonstrated impressive capabilities in simulating nonlinear wave phenomena.
 For example, MITONet, an autoregressive neural operator, emulates two-dimensional shallow-water dynamics under varying boundary and bathymetry conditions, allowing for rapid and accurate forecasting of tide-driven coastal flows~\cite{rivera2025mitonet}.
 Other studies apply neural operators for long‑time integration of canonical wave equations, for example, Lei et al. use a recurrent integration scheme with neural operators to accurately simulate the Korteweg-de Vries, sine-Gordon and Klein-Gordon equations over extended time horizons~\cite{lei2024longtime}.
 The latter task naturally poses significant challenges in connection to the preservation of the different conserved quantities and the fundamental (e.g., symplectic) structural features of such integrable, as well as near-integrable systems.

 In experimental settings, neural operators have also been used to recover and interpret the emergent behavior of KdV-Burgers in nonlinear droplet systems, effectively extracting underlying Green's functions directly from the data~\cite{fruchart2024kdv_burgers}.
-Spherical FNOs have been designed to predict the evolution of shallow-water waves in spherical domains such as the Earth's surface, allowing time-history forecasts of wave patterns on planetary scales~\cite{li2024sfno}.
 Neural operators have also found novel applications in soliton identification.
 In particular, Zhang, et al., develop a method that learns a mapping between initial and final states of quasi‑one‑dimensional BEC systems, recovering ground states and solitonic dynamics from data while respecting the Gross–Pitaevskii equation~\cite{zhang2023cno_bec}.

 Other particularly exciting directions include the automated discovery of governing equations from data~\cite{brunton2016discovering, champion2019data}.
 Techniques such as sparse regression and symbolic neural models are being used to learn the form of evolution equations from observed dynamics~\cite{brunton2016discovering, cranmer2020lagrangian}.
 These tools offer an attractive possibility, namely that we may reverse the traditional modeling pipeline, where we infer laws from observations rather than the other way around~\cite{champion2019data}.
 Importantly, as will be discussed in detail below, such techniques and tailored variants thereof have also been used in order to discover conservation laws~\cite{teg1,liu2024interpretable,zhu2023machine} and eventually the potential full integrablity~\cite{krippendorf2021integrability,de2024data,adriazola2025computer} of the models at hand.